Reports to: Free Press Managing Director

 Status: Full-time Regular

-The Free Spirit program, established in 1999 by Freedom Forum founder Al Neuharth, focuses on inspiring and encouraging young, free-spirited high school students to become involved in journalism with an emphasis on a fair press and an environment of inclusivity and diversity.
+The Free Spirit program, established in 1999 by Freedom Forum founder Al Neuharth, focuses on inspiring and encouraging rising high school seniors from all 50 states and the District of Columbia to become involved in journalism.
+Students are selected because they demonstrate an interest in the media and have the qualities of a free spirit.

-- Managing the program alumni network, tracking the achievements of former scholars and mentors.
+- Managing the Free Spirit alumni network, tracking the achievements of former scholars and finding new ways to engage alumni in mentoring and other activities.

-- Working with other teams to create and compile event materials, email communications, recruitment and needs for training programs.
+- Working with other Freedom Forum teams to create and compile event materials, email communications and other needs for the conference and related activities.

 - Reporting and writing as requested articles, editorials, website explainers and other material to engage young journalists.

-- Participating in the annual scholastic conferences when deemed appropriate.
+- Participating in annual scholastic or journalism conferences when deemed appropriate.
+Some travel is required.

-- The ability to manage programs and achieve programmatic objectives.
+- Demonstrated ability in managing programs and achieving programmatic objectives.

-Please email your application as a single PDF, titled your last and first name (Jones, Jane), to [email protected] with a cover letter, resume and three references.
+Please email your application as a single PDF, titled lastnamefirstname (example: JonesJane.pdf) to [email protected] with a cover letter, resume and three references.
+In your cover letter, please describe how you would encourage high school students to pursue a career in journalism.

 Diversity and Inclusion Statement: Our Unique Differences Are Our Greatest Strength